Apply

 Factors we consider when evaluating applications include:

-The Data Science Initiative (specifically, a group of faculty members) evaluates your application and makes recommendations to the Graduate School, which typically follows our recommendations.
-Therefore, you are generating your application (in particular, your statement) to be read primarily by the faculty of the Data Science Initiative.
+The Data Science Institute (specifically, a group of faculty members) evaluates your application and makes recommendations to the Graduate School, which typically follows our recommendations.
+Therefore, you are generating your application to be read primarily by the faculty of the Data Science Institute.
 You will be notified by the Graduate School if you are admitted.

 Tuition and fee information is listed on the Bursar's website.
 The approximate total tuition (excluding fees) for students entering the program in fall 2023, and completing in 12 months, is $85,626.
 This includes 8 credits (4 per semester) at the 2023-2024 tuition rate, and the 9th credit at the 2024-2025 tuition rate (estimated with an increase of 4%).